 I caught the early morning train so I could see the scenery on my way to Kota Bahru.
 I spent the next night in Kota Bahru and got up early to catch the night train out of Sungai Kolok the same afternoon.
 The border crossing into Sungai Kolok is very easy, you just get a taxi to the border and then walk across where they will stamp your passport on both sides.

-The train ride from Sungai Kolok to Bangkok takes more than one day on a rickety train (watch my videos below to see what the station is like).
+The train ride from Sungai Kolok to Bangkok takes more than one day on a rickety train.
 My train was a few hours late so I had plenty of time to spare.
 I also found out that hotels are much cheaper in Thailand so I should have stayed in Sungai Kolok for the night instead of Kota Bahru.

 The Trains in Thailand